- What is Bankruptcy?

 - Bankruptcy is not always something that you should avoid at all costs.
 In fact, bankruptcy is the best option for many people.

-- You might wind up in bankruptcy anyway if you agree to a debt management plan that you can’t afford (and you must file a copy of the plan in your bankruptcy case).
+- You might wind up in bankruptcy anyway if you agree to a debt management plan that you cannot afford (and you must file a copy of the plan in your bankruptcy case).

 As long as your equity in your car and home is fully exempt, you will not lose your car or home during bankruptcy in most cases.
-Even in situations where they aren’t fully exempt, you can still keep the property under Chapter 13 if you pay the creditors the non-exempt value.
+Even in situations where they are not fully exempt, you can still keep the property under chapter 13 if you pay the creditors the non-exempt value.

-You may be able to retain some secured property in a Chapter 13 case by paying the creditor the actual value of the property rather than the full balance owed on the debt.
-It is also possible to use Chapter 13 to get caught up on your payments in order to be current on the loan.
-You might also be able to keep mortgaged property and collateral after you file for Chapter 7 bankruptcy.
+You may be able to retain some secured property in a chapter 13 case by paying the creditor the actual value of the property rather than the full balance owed on the debt.
+It is also possible to use chapter 13 to get caught up on your payments in order to be current on the loan.
+You might also be able to keep mortgaged property and collateral after you file for chapter 7 bankruptcy.
 One way is to agree to keep making the payments on the debt until you’ve paid it off, or you can pay the contractor the replacement value of property you want to keep.
 You might also be able to challenge the debt in some situations where the creditor committed fraud or took other improper actions.
-Even if you used your household items and furniture, tools or books of your trade or professionally prescribed heath aids as collateral for a separate loan, you will usually be able to keep those items without making further payments on the underlying debt.
+For loans that you used your household items, furniture, tools, books of your trade, or professionally prescribed heath aids as collateral, you will usually be able to keep those items without making further payments on the underlying debt.

 Bankruptcy cancels all unsecured debts except for these:

 - Debts not listed on your bankruptcy petition (There can be exceptions.)

 - Most taxes and debts incurred to pay taxes